Sushi Go Rules

 | 5 players | 7 cards |

-- All players reveal their chosen cards at the same time.
+All players turn over their chosen card at the same timePass the hand

 | Card | How it scores |